 Title IX Coordinator, Amanda Allee, Ph.D.
-OFFICE OF INSTITUTIONAL EQUITY a.
-Sexual misconduct, protected class discrimination and harassment and related policies:

-Main Hall 207 (719) 255-4324 equity@uccs.edu https://www.uccs.edu/equity/ https://www.cu.edu/ope/aps/5014
+Office of Institutional Equity Main Hall 207 (719) 255-4324 equity@uccs.edu https://equity.uccs.edu/

 UCCS does not discriminate on the basis of sex and/or gender in its educational and employment programs.
 Sexual assault, dating violence, domestic violence and stalking are forms of sex and/or gender discrimination and are prohibited by UCCS policy in addition to being criminal law violations.